geo-mak/interconnect/SPECS.md

 ### Union

 - **Definition**: A tagged union with multiple members.
-- **Representation**: Sequence of tag-prefixed bytes aligned to the largest member.
+- **Representation**: Tag-prefixed value with the alignment of the largest member (being reconsidered).
 - **Syntax**:
   IIDL syntax:
   ```rust